mucklet/mucklet-client/docs/style-guide.md

 	this.app = app;
 	/* ... */
 	this.app.require([
-		'api', // Dependencies on separate lines with trailing comma ], this._init.bind(this));
+		'api', // Dependencies on separate lines
+	], this._init.bind(this));
 }